darktable-org/dtdocs/content/module-reference/processing-modules/watermark.md

 : Defines the reference for the scale parameter.
 The default setting “image” scales the watermark relative to the horizontal image size.
 Alternatively you can scale the watermark relative to the “larger border” or “smaller border”.

 alignment
-: Use these controls to align the watermark to any edge or center of the image.
+: Use these controls to align the watermark to any edge or the center of the image.

 x offset
 : Pixel-independent offset relative to the choice of alignment on the x-axis.